etruxton/arcvde/README.md

 ## How It Works

 Make a finger gun gesture (index finger extended, other fingers curled, thumb up) to aim, then flick your thumb down quickly to shoot.
 The enhanced shooting system now requires you to lift your thumb between shots for more realistic gunplay.

+Future: will have different games with different hand controls.

 ### Game Modes